kiba/Writings/for_science/chp17_first_contact.md

 "I would like to believe that, but you'll never know."

 "Uh-huh."
 He finished writing down the last of his notes.
 "I have to say that my suspicion about the nature of war is correct.
-Grimm probably have little to do with the ultimate causes of war."
+The grimm probably have little to do with the ultimate causes of war."

 "Yet you say that the Great War is motivated by that," I pointed out.